 Results day is scary!
 Especially for those with conditional offers, it is the day you find out whether you’ve secured a place at medical or dental school.
-Let’s assume the worse case scenario that you achieved low grades and missed your predicted grades (…touch wood), what could you do to still get into medical or dental school?
+Let’s assume the worse case scenario that you achieved low grades and missed your predicted grades (touch wood), what could you do?

 1. Call the University Admission office

 This is the first thing I recommend you do as soon as you find out you’ve not hit the mark on results day.
 I’ve heard amazing stories of students that did so well in their medical school interviews that their university choices still takes them on after just missing their grades.
 Give the admission office a call and try to secure a last-minute place.
 The St George’s Medical School received 1,825 calls by 11 am on results day from students looking to gain a last-minute place on its 2016 medicine degree.
 Competition for leftover places will be fierce, so make sure you call in early.